fntelecomllc/studio/REMEDIATION_ROADMAP.md

     *   **Rollback Procedures:** Revert the changes to the TypeScript enum files.
     *   **Testing Requirements:** Manually verify that UI elements driven by these enums (e.g., status dropdowns, campaign type selectors) display the correct options and send the correct values to the backend.

-### Issue 5: Inconsistent Error Handling
+### ✅ Issue 5: Inconsistent Error Handling - **COMPLETED**

 *   **Severity Classification:** Medium
 *   **Priority Ranking:** 3
 *   **Estimated Effort:** Medium
 *   **Dependency Mappings:** None
 *   **Risk Assessment:** Low.
 This is primarily a user experience issue.
 Not handling detailed validation errors means users get generic feedback instead of specific guidance on what to fix in a form.
+*   **✅ COMPLETED:** Enhanced error handling system implemented with field-specific error display
+*   **✅ Implementation Status:**
+    *   ✅ Created comprehensive error handling utilities in `src/lib/utils/errorHandling.ts`
+    *   ✅ Built reusable form field error components in `src/components/ui/form-field-error.tsx`
-*   **Immediate Action Items:** Update the frontend's API client to correctly parse and handle the detailed validation error format.
+    *   ✅ Updated API client to return detailed field errors from backend responses
+    *   ✅ Enhanced AuthService login method to provide field-specific error details
+    *   ✅ Updated LoginForm to use new error handling with FormErrorSummary component
+    *   ✅ Added FormErrorManager class for centralized error state management
+*   **✅ Result:** Forms now display field-specific validation errors from backend with user-friendly messages
+*   **Status:** Completed - comprehensive error handling system ready for use across all forms
 *   **Specific Refactoring Instructions:**
     *   **Target Files:** The frontend's core API client (`SessionApiClient`) and any components that handle form submissions.
     *   **Code Changes:**